falcorr/Mercenaries-of-Astonia-Map-Imager/README.md

 # Mercenaries of Astonia Map Imager
 Creates an image of the entire minimap from the server's map and items files.
-Unless the map format has been heavily altered, will work with maps from post-v2 servers.
+Unless the map format has been heavily altered, will work with maps from post-v2 servers (e.g. Aranock).

 Can toggle layers, ignore and override images, retrieve location info, and search item names and descriptions by word.